 A Gentleman’s Guide to Dress Codes

 No one wants to be remembered as the guy who turned up in jeans when everyone else was wearing tailcoats or vice versa.
-This is why we start fretting over what to wear as soon as we receive a formal invitation, unless the hosts kindly make their expectations clear by specifying the dress code.
+This is why we start fretting over what to wear as soon as we receive a formal invitation, unless the hosts put us out of our misery by specifying the dress code.

-For your convenience, we’ve put together a breakdown of the most popular dress codes but do note that standards vary slightly per country and our list mostly applies to the UK.
+For your convenience, we’ve put together a breakdown of the most popular dress codes and what they mean in the U.K. .
 If you find yourself abroad, you may want to do a quick check of local customs.

-Men wear an unbuttoned black single-breasted tailcoat with silk peaked lapels, a white low-cut waistcoat, black trousers with two braids down the outside leg, a white shirt with winged collar, patent or polished oxford shoes and a white bow tie.
-Any decorations must also be worn.
+Men wear an unbuttoned black single-breasted tailcoat with satin peak lapels, a white low-cut waistcoat, black trousers with braids down the outside leg, a white shirt with wing collar and studs, patent or polished oxford shoes and a white bow tie.
+Any military decorations must also be worn.

 Women wear long evening dresses.

-Black tie is the most common formal dress code these days and one that you are bound to come across at least once.
-It appears on invitations to formal dinners and balls, awards ceremonies etc.
+Black tie is the most common formal dress code these days and one that you’re bound to come across at least once.
+It appears on invitations to formal dinners, weddings, award ceremonies etc.

 Women wear an evening dress, preferably long or at least down to the knee.

-If you’ve ever been to Ascot, or even just seen photographs, you have a rough idea of what this dress code looks like.
-It is formal but reserved for events that take place before 6pm, such as weddings, daytime functions etc.
+If you’ve ever been to Ascot, or even just seen photos, you know what a morning suit is.
+It’s another very formal dress code but it’s reserved for events that take place before 6pm such as weddings, daytime functions etc.

-Do note that although both the white tie and the morning dress code call for tailcoats, their style is different as, in the latter, the coat curves naturally towards the tail whereas the former is shorter in the front.
+Although both the white tie and the morning suit dress code call for tailcoats, their style is different.
+In the former the coat is shorter in the front whereas in the latter the coat curves naturally towards the tail.

 Women dress smartly and avoid revealing outfits.
-A hat is advisable and, in some occasions, such as Ascot, essential.
+A hat is advisable and, in some occasions, mandatory.

-Women wear a cocktail dress but the colour, accessories and amount of flesh showing will depend on the context and time of the event.
+Women wear a cocktail dress but the colour, accessories and amount of flesh showing will depend on the context.

-This is the most difficult dress code to interpret and, in fact, there is no set outfit that is right either for men or women.
-A lot depends on the occasion, the venue and the time of day and all we can say is that you should not show up in beachwear or pyjamas.
-After all, the mere fact that the host specified a dress code on the invitation suggests that they expect you to take a look in the mirror before you show up.
+This is the most difficult dress code to interpret and what you’ll wear depends on the occasion, venue and time of day.
+One thing’s for sure: the mere fact that the host specified a dress code suggests they expect you to take a look in the mirror before you leave the house.

 For women, things are equally complicated and the possibilities are endless.
-Try to extract as much information as you can from the invitation and even ask the host, if you must.
+Try to extract as much information as you can from the invitation and even ask the host for details.

-To be fair, with the exception of white tie, black tie and morning dress, society is not as rigid as it used to be and most hosts are open to creative sartorial suggestions.
-The one thing guests are absolutely not allowed to do is completely ignore the dress code as this is rude and could be taken to indicate contempt towards the host or occasion.
-For more tips on how to be the perfect party guest, read our blog and don’t forget to get in touch and tell us what other topics you’d like us to cover.
+To be fair, dress codes aren’t as rigid as they used to be and some creative flair is now acceptable.
+The one thing guests are absolutely not allowed to do is completely ignore the dress code as this is rude and could be taken to indicate contempt towards the host or the occasion.